-5. Assessment
+Assessment

 Assessment is an important part of the learning cycle, to check and drive forward progress for each child.
-In the Early Years assessment is based on teacher judgment, informed by learning and observations.
-Teachers record when children are meeting Early Years objectives in an ongoing fashion, and at the end of each term record whether a child is "expected" or "emerging" in that area of learning.
+In the EYFS, assessment is based on teacher judgment, informed by learning and observations.
+Teachers record when children are meeting Early Years objectives in an ongoing fashion, and complete an Arc Pathway profile for each child at the end of each term which details the milestones they have achieved and those they are still working on.
 Teachers use age appropriate baseline assessment activities to guide teaching and ensure children make appropriate progress over the year.